Logo Tel: 011 022 5323

 Please click here for more information.

-A BASIC compiler, which includes a number of "Virtual Hardware Boards" for simulating your software.
+A BASIC compiler, which includes a number of "Virtual Hardware Boards" for simulating your firmware.
 Virtual Hardware Boards are analogous to physical development boards, except that they are simulated on the computer.

 Includes many example programs.